Stargazeroo/GuessWordFront/README.md

 npm install guessword3p

-NPM will install package whith needed scripts.
+NPM will install package with required scripts.

 This module will be modify.